 Every year, the Society presents five awards honoring the most distinguished publications in architectural history, urban history, landscape history, preservation, and architectural exhibition catalogues that have been published in the previous two years.
-SAH also presents the Founders' Award for the best JSAH article written by an emerging scholar in the previous two years.
+SAH also presents the Founders' Award for an outstanding JSAH article written by an emerging scholar in the previous two years.

 Alice Davis Hitchcock Book Award